 Change of major students may apply to switch majors into a valid DigiPen degree plan for the new major.
 The degree plan placement is decided by DIT and is not open to student choice.

-A student may apply to switch degree programs through the Student Request module of SRS.
+A student may apply to switch degree programs through Slate.
 Students must meet with their Student Success Advisor (Redmond) for advising, and with the Office of the Registrar (all campuses) for a degree audit to verify valid degree plans eligible to the student.
 Program course waivers must be approved at this time.
 The decision on degree plan is made by the Institute and is not open to student choice.
 Visit the Change of Major page on our website for more information.